Skip to main content

 For B2B teams, a low CPL on Meta often translates to a dangerously high cost-per-qualified-opportunity.
 That is the metric that actually matters.

-3. Your sales cycle begins with active research and comparison
+3. Your sales cycle begins with active research and comparison.

 Search is particularly powerful when your sales process is triggered by vendor discovery, solution evaluation, or feature comparison.
 This is common in sectors like:

-- SaaS with established category demand, which requires a specialized SEO for SaaS approach.
+- SaaS with established category demand.

 - Industrial services and specialized manufacturing.